MyNameIsTrez/Pastebin-And-HTTPS-Tekkit-Classic/README.md

 The tutorial can be inspected by running `edit example`.
 This is how I recommend you learn how to make HTTPS requests to web APIs in your own programs.

 You can remove the program with `rm example` after having seen the tutorial at least once.
-It isn't necessary to run this command again on any another computer.
+It isn't necessary to run this command again on any another Computer.

 ## How the fixes work
 My server acts as a middleman by making the HTTPS requests for you.
 What enables this is that I've set up my server to allow incoming HTTP requests, which most websites nowadays don't.